 Freecodecamp is a well respected and completely free way to learn how to code!
 The user interface isn’t exactly the nicest the work with but it is great content and will teach you everything you need to know.
 You need to sign in to reach the HTML lessons.

-Last on our resource list for HTML courses is Udemy.
-Udemy is also a very well know and respected learning platform that can take you from no knowledge to experienced very quickly!
+Last on our resource list for HTML courses is udemy. udemy is also a very well know and respected learning platform that can take you from no knowledge to experienced very quickly!
 Feel free to check them out if Codecademy and Freecodecamp just aren’t cutting it for you.
-Learn HTML with Udemy

 Frameworks, Sass and Software Design Apps: Getting More In-depth

 As developers, we spend a lot of time coding and at the end of the day time is money!
 Especially when you’re freelancing.
 So we must not be reinventing the wheel every time we want to build something new.

 As of 2020, React is the most popular framework to use.
 Which means it is what most employers will be building with.
 So if you are looking to get a job as a front end web developer, React is probably the way to go!